xtrahuman/bookstore/README.md

 # bookstore

 ## Description
-> this is a web application built using react and redux to keep track of the list of books in an online store
+> this is a web application built using react and redux to keep track of the list of books in an online store.

 Demo view                                |  Static view :---------------------------------------:|:---------------------------------------: